forge42dev/seo-tools/README.md

 // routes/sitemap.$lang[.]xml.ts
 import type { LoaderFunctionArgs } from "@remix-run/node"
 import { generateRemixSitemap } from "seo-tools/remix/sitemap"
+// Optionally import routes from the remix build to be consumed by the sitemap generator if the default one throws an error import { routes } from "virtual:remix/server-build";
 export const loader = async ({ request, params }: LoaderFunctionArgs) => {
 	const domain = `${new URL(request.url).origin}`

 	const sitemap = await generateRemixSitemap({
 		// Domain to append urls to
 		domain,
+		routes,
 		// Ignores all dashboard routes
 		ignore: ["/status"],
 		// Transforms the url before adding it to the sitemap